-One of the names for Jesus associated with the holidays is "Emmanuel" which means "God with us" (Isaiah 7:14).
-John said, "The Word (Jesus) became flesh and dwelt among us.
+One of the names for Jesus associated with the holidays is "Emmanuel," which means "God with us."
+John said, "The Word (Jesus) became flesh and dwelt among us" (John 1:14).
 He still dwells among us.
 Jesus is with you in your grief, especially during the holidays.

-My favorite verse regarding God's closeness with us in our pain is from Psalm 34:18: "The LORD is close to the broken hearted and saves (delivers) those who are crushed in spirit" (Psalm 34:18).
-Jesus knows what it's like to feel sorrow and pain and he has the ability to help deliver and heal us in our pain.
+Perhaps my favorite verse regarding God's closeness with us in our pain is from Psalm 34:18: "The LORD is close to the broken hearted and saves (delivers) those who are crushed in spirit."
+Jesus knows what it's like to feel pain and has the ability to help deliver and heal us in our pain.

-In "O Holy Night," we sing, "A thrill of hope, the weary world rejoices."
-We feel the weariness of life and death in this world and wonder how anyone can rejoice.
-We are in desperate need of the hope of Christ to break through our loneliness and despair.
+In the song, "O Holy Night," we sing, "A thrill of hope, the weary world rejoices."
+We feel the weariness of life and death in this world and wonder how anyone can rejoice?
+We are in desperate need of the hope of Christ to break through our pain, loneliness and despair.
 While the holidays can be a sad time for those who grieve I want to share the comfort and joy that is found in the coming of God himself to rescue us in our despair.